q231950/sputnik/README.md

 [![CircleCI](https://circleci.com/bb/q231950/sputnik/tree/master.svg?style=svg)](https://circleci.com/bb/q231950/sputnik/tree/master)

+> **Sputnik** enables you to connect to CloudKit from within your Golang package using the Server-to-server communication that CloudKit provides.

 ### Create a signing identity

 Talking to CloudKit requires authentication.
 Luckily, there is a command to create the signing identity for you.